Washington Wizards Sign Jarrod Uthoff As Substitute Player Ahead Of NBA Restart

 Although Brooks would not identify whose roster spot Uthoff will be taking, one player who definitely won’t be joining the Wizards on the court for their upcoming eight-game seeding slate is the team’s leading scorer, All-Star guard Bradley Beal.
 On July 7, the Wizards announced that Beal would not participate in the league’s bubble environment restart due to a right rotator cuff injury.

 Beal, however, is ineligible to be replaced by a substitute player due to the fact that he is injured.
-In June, the NBA revealed that substitute players can be signed to take the place of someone who opts out due to health reasons or has been formally excused by their team.
+In June, the NBA revealed that a substitute player can only be signed to take the place of someone who opts out due to health reasons or has been formally excused by their team.
 Thus, Uthoff would have to have been signed as a substitute for another player on the Wizards’ roster.

 In any case, Uthoff could provide outside shooting at the back end of the bench for a Wizards team known for their long-range attack, ranking third league-wide in three-point percentage at 37.2 percent.
 Uthoff connected on nearly 37 percent of his three-point attempts with the Hustle this season while taking almost six long-range shots per game.